APercy/ww1_planes/README.md

 <kbd>Space</kbd>: increase engine power

 Planes can be colored by punching them with dye (left for primary color, right for secondary).
 To fuel a vehicle, punch it with biofuel.

+## Server Command Lines:
+- /damage_bypass_protection true
+    destruction can be made on protected areas if this is enabled.
+Default value: false
+- /no_fixed_owner true
+    there is no ownership on the planes, so beware, the enemy can steal it.
+Default: false